suchipi/switch-joy-con/README.md

 ## API Documentation

-The `"joy-con"` module has one named export, `listConnectedJoyCons`.
+The `"switch-joy-con"` module has one named export, `listConnectedJoyCons`.

 ### `listConnectedJoyCons() => Array<JoyConDescription>`